TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/FAQ.rst

 .. image:: /Images/missing-title.png
    :class: with-shadow

-Refer to :ref:`migrate-necessary-steps` in order to fix this issue.
+Refer to :ref:`migrate` in order to fix this issue.

 You must add the project title to your :file:`Settings.cfg`: